 - Relationship between emotions and the body

 - Coaching theories give you a way to approach clients within a social context.
 This may refer to their work, family or social network.
-Applicable frameworks include theories of organizations, leadership, and team and group behavior.
+Applicable frameworks include theories of organizations, leadership coaching, and team and group behavior.
 They also include theories of family and organizational systems.

 - Many clients are seeking to experience more joy, serenity and meaning in their lives.
 Traditions of self-help, personal growth concepts and spirituality help clients in this regard.
 These are covered in coaching theories.